codeofzen/codeofzen-learning-udacity-agentic-ai-course-4-project-solution/Solution.md

 The Inventory Agent encapsulates the fulfillment of orders and the necessary inventory management.
 The result is a Stock Order, which contains individual stock order items that need to be purchased to complete the order.

-This Agent does not use an LLM since the code for creating the Stock Order is deterministic.
-Mapping the products is already done by the Order Agent and the Inventory Agent therefore already receives a list of products that are matched by the inventory.

-We assume that the deliver from the inventory to the customer will take 2 days.
-Therefore, the expected delivery data for the re-orders in -2 days relative to the customer order date.
+This agent can be run in two different modes:

+-   `InventoryAgent.process_order_direct`: This implements the core logic for managing the inventory (i.e. creating stock orders) in Python code.
+The logic is quite straightforward but helped to formulate the rules for how the inventory is managed and how to handle exceptional conditions.
+-   `InventoryAgent.process_order_llm`: This method uses an LLM with function calling to process the order according to the rules.
+Two separate versions of the system prompt have been created.
+The first one defines the process steps in the prompt.
+The second one uses the ReAct pattern and requests the LLM to come up with a plan that achieves the stated goal.

+The LLM version proofed to be surprisingly effective, with a powerful model like `gpt-4o`.
+Given that the direct-implementation was done prior, the prompt benefited from the deeper understanding of the necessary logic.
+For a smaller model like `gpt-4o-mini` several problems have been spotted but these have not been investigated in more detail for now.

 ##### Interfaces